srivardhan123/chat_app/README.md

 #Now start the server by yarn start
 #Now start the react by yarn start
 #Now your chat application will run successfully.

+you can use the chat application using below link: srivardhanchat-app-git-main-srivardhan-raos-projects.vercel.app